Thailand–United States relations: 19th century

+In May 1856, Townsend Harris, a representative of President Franklin Pierce, negotiated a modified treaty with representatives of King Mongkut (Rama IV) that granted Americans additional extraterritorial rights.
+Stephen Mattoon, an American missionary who acted as Harris's translator, was appointed the first United States consul to Siam.

+During the presidency of James Buchanan, Mongkut, after receiving presents from the United States, offered elephants for breeding stock in return.
+The offer was received by President Abraham Lincoln, who courteously declined.
+This was dramatized in Rodgers and Hammerstein's play The King and I, which mentions in passing that the King planned to send war elephants to assist Lincoln in his "Great War".

 Early 20th century

 Following the death of General Advisor in Foreign Affairs Gustave Rolin-Jaequemyns in 1902, Phya Suriyanuwat, the Siamese Minister in Paris, was instructed to find a replacement.
 Phya Suriya was unable to find a suitable candidate in Europe, and notified Phya Akaraj Varathon, the Siamese Minister in Washington, that under the circumstances, he had decided to engage an American.
 In 1903, former US diplomat Edward Henry Strobel took a leave of absence from his position as the Bemis Professor of International Law at Harvard School of Law to represent the Kingdom of Siam in The Hague at the International Peace Court—which Rolin-Jaequemyns had been instrumental in founding.
 In 1906, Strobel moved to Bangkok to take the position of general advisor, where he died January 15, 1908.
-Among his successors were Jens Westengard, 1909–14, Wolcott Pitkin, 1915–17, Eldon James, and Francis B. Sayre—all but for Pitkin former Harvard law professors.
+Among his successors were Jens Westengard (1909–1914), Wolcott Pitkin (1915–1917), Eldon James, and Francis B. Sayre—all but for Pitkin former Harvard law professors.
 "The Siamese government trusted the American Adviser in Foreign Affairs to act in the best interests of Siam.
 Authority and responsibility were delegated to him.
 He was permitted a considerable degree of freedom in his work.
 It was in his capacity as a lawyer, a jurist, an advocate, and a policy counselor that the American adviser contributed significantly to the successful conclusion of the treaty negotiations with the West.
-The first U.S. White House state dinner of the twentieth century, and just the second White House state dinner ever, occurred in April of 1931, while King Prajadhipok was visiting America in order to get eye surgery. " An agreement on relations between the two countries was signed in Washington D.C. on December 16, 1920.
+The first U.S. White House state dinner of the twentieth century, and just the second White House state dinner ever, occurred in April of 1931, while King Prajadhipok was visiting America in order to get eye surgery. " An agreement on relations between the two countries was signed in Washington, D.C., on December 16, 1920.

 World War II

-During the 1940s, Japanese army men invaded Thailand and Malaya.
+During the 1940s, the Imperial Japanese Army invaded Thailand and Malaya.
 Thailand resisted landings on its territory for about 5 to 8 hours; it then signed a ceasefire and a Treaty of Friendship with Japan, later declaring war on the UK and the USA.
 The Japanese then proceeded overland across the Thai–Malayan border to attack Malaya.
 At this time, the Japanese began bombing Singapore.